-An ergonomia lesson usually provided by an Ikea video, promoting their paper catalog (the “bookbook™”) is fantastic from many points of view.
+An ergonomics lesson usually provided by an Ikea video, promoting their paper catalog (the “bookbook™”) is fantastic from many points of view.
 It became viral because of making fun of Apple product introduction.
-It could also be a self-mockery about some Swedish clichés (the smiling blond guy), but there are strong ergonomics backgrounds and design del prodotto truths in that video also.
+It could also be a self-mockery about some Swedish clichés (the smiling blond guy), but there are strong ergonomics backgrounds and product design truths in that video also.
 And that’s our topic.
 And then to the original Steve Jobs new product introduction!

 The Marketing Parody

 “Once in a while…”, “Introducing the”, “amazing”, nice music while a slow-motion of the product …. that remembers you something, right?

 (see the link at the bottom for the answer)

 or, seen in an innovative way, the electronic accessories have still some innovation possible: